 "Experience is important, but an affinity with the land and intuition for winemaking really make that all important difference.
 I am excited about helping Château George 7 develop its true potential and our approach is simple - the greatest respect for the vines and for the terroir combined with attention to detail in the vineyard and in the winery."

 Currently, he advises a number of prestigious wine estates on the Right Bank and in the Entre Deux Mers regions of Bordeaux, as well as some domaines in the most highly-reputed wine regions of Spain.
-His philosophy is to keep learning and travelling in order to remain open to new approaches and innovations and stay at the forefront of his profession.
+His philosophy is to keep learning and travelling in order to remain open to new approaches and innovations and to stay at the forefront of his profession.

 "Helping a new estate develop their wine profile - to be the best the terroir offers - is always satisfying.
 Our mission at Château George 7 is a wine that captures the essence of the exciting potential of Fronsac today: fruit-forward, fresh with a touch of minerality from the limestone plateau along with great structure that is not over-bearing.
 The result is an elegance and length of finish with silky tannins that we hope you will enjoy. "

-So here I am, 5 years later, with the WSET Diploma, the creation of a new château in the village of Saillans and a little piece of heaven in the form of a renovated house and winery nestled in the heart of a parcel of vines.
+That's when I discovered Fronsac - an appellation with a fascinating history and the potential for great quality wine.
+It's a hidden gem that should not be hidden!
+It happens to be beautiful to boot.
+So here I am, 5 years later, with the WSET Diploma, the creation of a new château in the village of Saillans and a renovated property nestled in a parcel of vines.